jabadymandry/github-flow/04-Database/02-Twitter/README.md

 # Twitter API - Day 2

-The goal of this exercise is to continue the work on yesterday's exercise [Twitter API](../03-Back-end/02-Twitter-API).
+The goal of this exercise is to continue the work on yesterday's exercise **Twitter API**.
 In this exercise, the database was _mocked_ with a made-up class `TweetRepository`.

 ## Setup